software-mansion/protostar/website/docs/cli-reference.md

 - `alpha-goerli`
 - `alpha-mainnet`
 #### `--signature STRING[]`
-The signature information for the declaration.
+Signature information for the declaration.
 #### `--token STRING`
 Used for declaring contracts in Alpha MainNet.
 ### `deploy`